-TIER 2
+TIER 2 Program and Team

 West Branch Elementary staff members are providing continued redirection, modeling and reinforcement for appropriate student behavior throughout the year.
 However, some students may still struggle to demonstrate expected behaviors.
-These students may demonstrate internalizing, externalizing or organizational concerns.
-When staff members (teachers or the Tier 1 team) identify such students, they should be referred to the Tier 2 team.
-The Tier 2 team will determine if that student should be included in the Check-In/Check-Out program, or another individualized behavior program depending on their needs.
+These students may demonstrate internalizing, externalizing, or organizational concerns.
+When staff members (teachers or the Tier 1 Team) identify such students, they should be referred to the Tier 2 Team.
+The Tier 2 Team will determine if a student should be included in one of our many intervention options based on his/her individual needs.